Lynx Manual

 You can read more about the E-stop in the chapter Safety.

-USB For The Gamepad
+USB for Gamepad

 Charging Socket